 Italian-seasoned bread crumbs

 Wash your artichokes thoroughly.
-(If your buds have started to open, watch for earwigs and other things that like to crawl into the crevices… even though it is extra protein, heh.)
+(If your buds have started to open, watch for earwigs and other pests that like to crawl into the crevices… even though it is extra protein, hehe.)

 Chop the top off your artichoke.
 An inch or two works.